Skip to main content

 Photo by Daniele Levis Pelusi - UnsplashTom Bradley International Terminal.

-It is the main international terminal and the most iconic building at LAX.
-It includes the recently opened “West Gates” section.
+This is the main international terminal and the most iconic building at LAX.
+It includes the recently opened “West Gates” sector.

 Levels